jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 I think the equivalent code using `Result` is much better: I have a single switch that handles _all_ cases.

-That said, at first glance, `Result` may not seem to fit in all cases.
-For example:

-{% highlight swift %}
-func dataTaskWithURL(url: NSURL, completionHandler: (NSData?, NSURLResponse?, NSError?) -> Void) -> NSURLSessionDataTask?
-{% endhighlight %}

-It might be hard to see where `Result` fits in, because even in the case where NSError is non-nil, you may want to look in the `NSURLResponse`.
-In these cases, you have to change your thinking a little, and include the relevant information in your `.Failure` case—most likely as an associated value in your `ErrorType` enum.

 ## No Asserts

 Currently there are no functions available in the `XCTAssert` family for asserting whether or not